-Kicks from the penalty mark are taken after the match has ended and, unless otherwise stated, the relevant Futsal Laws of the Game apply.
+Penalties (penalty shoot-out) are taken after the match has ended and, unless otherwise stated, the relevant Futsal Laws of the Game apply.

-Kicks from the penalty mark are not part of the match.
+Penalties (penalty shoot-out) are not part of the match.

-A player who has been sent off during the match is not permitted to take part; warnings and cautions issued during the match are not carried forward into kicks from the penalty mark.
+A player who has been sent off during the match is not permitted to take part; warnings and cautions issued to players, substitutes and team officials during the match and before the coin toss to decide which team will take the first kick are not carried forward into penalties (penalty shoot-out).